astropy/astroquery/docs/simbad/simbad.rst

 ..
 Warning::

-    Before astroquery v0.4.7, this was only possible within `~astroquery.simbad.DeprecatedSimbadClass.query_criteria`.
-This is not the case anymore, and a lot of query methods now admit criteria strings.
+    Before astroquery v0.4.8, criteria could only be used with the method ``query_criteria``.
+    This method does not exist anymore and is replaced by the criteria argument in every other methods.
 See :ref:`SIMBAD evolutions <simbad-evolutions>`.

-Some query methods take a ``criteria`` argument.
+Most query methods take a ``criteria`` argument.
 They are listed here:

 - `~astroquery.simbad.SimbadClass.query_object`
 - `~astroquery.simbad.SimbadClass.query_objects`